THE DISBANDED IRISH REGIMENTS SERIES

 THE CONNAUGHT RANGERS

-It is now over 200 years since the Connaught Rangers were raised and almost 80 years since their disbandment, but they are still arguably the best-known of the Disbanded Irish Regiments, and remain an honoured name among the Regiments of the British Army.
+It is now over 200 years since the Connaught Rangers were raised and more than 80 years since their disbandment, but they are still arguably the best-known of the Disbanded Irish Regiments, and remain an honoured name among the Regiments of the British Army.
 Raised in 1793 as the 88th and 94th, they became the 1st and 2nd Battalions, Connaught Rangers in 1881.
 The Regiments Battle Honours make an impressive list, covering campaigns in Egypt, Europe, India, South Africa and the West Indies.
 Great War service was mostly in France and Flanders but with action also in Gallipoli, the Balkans and the Middle East.
 Volume 1 details the history of the 1st Bn. from 1793-1922; Volume 2 covers the 2nd Bn. and also a brief history of the 3rd & 4th (Militia) Battalions while Vol 3 deals with the 5th & 6th (Service) Battalions from 1914-18, and also includes a full listing of Officers of the Regiment.
 All three volumes are cloth-bound, illustrated and with maps, in a slipcase.

 CROWN AND COMPANY: